DanPearce/CI_PP3_Battleships/README.md

 1. Play the game - which will start the game
 2. View the rules - which will load the game rules

-If the user inputs an incorrect key they are prompted and issued a warning in red to highlight the issue.
+If the user inputs an incorrect key, they are prompted and issued a warning in red to highlight the issue.

 #### View Rules
 Upon selecting this option, the user is presented a visual step by step guide on how to play the game!
 At the end of this the user is again presented with options which are as followed: